 Note that, during the search, the form and the markers on the map are locked, and occasionally and randomly, internet traffic or other problems may prevent completion and unlocking.
 In this situation there are several means of escape:

-The UK recently completed a nationwide conversion from analogue transmissions to digital, known as DSO.
+By the end of 2012, the UK completed a nationwide conversion from analogue transmissions to digital, known as DSO.
 Additionally, there was a contemporaneous upgrade of one digital mux - BBC B, aka PSB 3 and Mux B - to HD (DVB-T2), which cannot be decoded by SD (DVB-T) tuners.
-An additional HD mux is also planned.
+Additional HD muxes are also planned.

-As with DSO, these further 'retune events' require that local residents retune their equipment to pick up the changes.
-Notes in the transmission tables warn of those retune events that were known at the time of last update.
+As with DSO, any further 'retune events' will require that local residents retune their equipment to pick up changes.
+Notes in transmission tables will warn of any known at time of last update.

 Apologies for these inconveniences.

 |Black Line||Signal Path.|

 |Red||60% Fresnel Zone - Obstructions into this probably WILL significantly affect the signal.|

 |Orange||100% Fresnel Zone - Obstructions into this probably will not significantly affect the signal.|